-How to use your amiibo with Nintendo Switch
+Here's how to get the most out of all of your amiibo figures

 How to use amiibo with Mario Kart 8 Deluxe

-With Mario Kart 8 Deluxe, you can unlock some sweet new outfits to match the amiibo you're triggering.
+With Mario Kart 8 Deluxe, you can unlock some sweet new outfits to match the amiibo you're using.

 - Navigate to the game's menu screen (the screen that shows up between games when you quit a race).